Course overview

 Professional recognition

-The Bachelor of Computer Science is professionally accredited with the Australian Computer Society (ACS) meaning your degree will be recognised around the world.
+The Bachelor of Computer Science is professionally accredited with the Australian Computer Society (ACS).
+This course is recognised internationally for entry to professional practice by other accrediting bodies through the Seoul Accord.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.